Thank you to everyone who has participated in our Let’s Talk Libraries consultation about the services offered in our libraries.

 What we’ve learned

 - Each area of Barnsley has its own needs.
-Libraries need to meet these needs
+Libraries need to meet these needs.

-- More people are going online, using libraries as meeting places and for activities
+- More people are going online, using libraries as meeting places and for activities.

-- Only 7% of people living in Barnsley borrow items from libraries
+- Only 7% of people living in Barnsley borrow items from libraries.

 To provide you with an understanding of the reasons behind the proposed changes, you can download the full cabinet report and supporting information here:

-- Cabinet report - Libraries review consultation
+- Cabinet report: Feedback from the libraries review consultation

-- Appendix H - Proposed opening hours
+- Appendix D: Revised opening hours

-- Appendix K - Equalities impact assessment
+- Appendix G: Equalities impact assessment summary

 Some of the most commonly asked questions have been answered on our Let's talk libraries FAQ page.